barumau/pandunia/esperanto/pandunia-esperanto.md

 baze shula kan - bazlernejo
 be ais - glaciiĝi (frostiĝi)
 be boli - boli
+be jene - naski
+be mata - morti
+be shuru - komenciĝi
+be suka - ŝati
+be supra - superiri
 be ting - halti
 be’e - kapro
 bebe - bebo